brokolja/laststaticsitegenerator/README.md

 # LastStaticSiteGenerator

-After grunt, gulp and webpack i finally found a solution that beats all of them.
-The LastStaticSiteGenerator combines the best tools (eleventy & parcel) for the job to simplify your frontend-developer-live.
+This tool combines two simple tools(eleventy & parcel) to replace a few hundred grunt, gulp and webpack plugins and static-site-generators.
 Zero configuration!
-Hot-reloading everything!

 ## Why